avetharun/FabricDatapackUtils/docs/api/events/entity/index.rst

 - on_attack_entity : When a player attacks an entity
 - on_interact_entity : When a player right clicks on an entity
+- on_collide_entity : When any entity collides with another entity
+- - File requires the following structure: 'source_target.json'.
+The source being the entity colliding, which will be targettable by @s (example, player) and target being the target entity you want to fire when colliding with (example, fireball)